laboon/Capstone_Fall2017/project_list.md

 _Pharmacy Quiz Game_: A currently existing application, this is an extendible web-based quiz game for Pharmacy students.
 Students would work on adding additional functionality.
 (POC: Dr. Ravi Patel, University of Pittsburgh School of Pharmacy)

+_RxPedition_: Develop front-end and back-end features for an educational platform for a hybrid course/semesterlong game experience.
+Background: School of Pharmacy has a semester long course in the Spring semester for 2st year graduate pharmacy students to teach the various phases of drug development from pre-clinical testing through Phases 1-4 to FDA approval.
+The course includes ~110 students divided into ~20 teams and is facilitated by a team comprised of faculty and graduate students.
+The course is constructed as a game in which the team compete to bring a drug through the FDA approval process.
+The course is delivered as a hybrid course with a web-based platform called “RxPedition” which manages user/student input of forms/assignments/documents, FAQ between students/educators, messaging via emails, and educator assessment of student input.
+(POC: Dr. Ravi Patel, University of Pittsburgh School of Pharmacy)

 _Sweden project?_

 ### Open-Source Non-Faculty